samuelkwijaya/samuelkwijaya/README.md

 ### 👨🏻‍💻 About Me

-- 📈 Discord bot developer and Js Enthusiast!
+- 📈 Discord bot developer from Indonesia
-- 🔭 Currently hiatus on pursuing a course & coding (NOT VERY ACTIVE IN GITHUB)
+- 🔭 Currently semi hiatus and inactive for a long time
-- 💻 Full development on Samuel Musical projects !
+- 💻 I make a random useful website and discord bot
 - 🌱 Javascript was the first language that i learn
-- ⚡ Learning something new everyday, because i have 0 knowledge on coding HAHAHA.
+- ⚡ Learning something new everyday, because i have 0 knowledge on coding.
 ---

 ### 🛠 Languages and Tools